espressif/esp-privilege-separation/docs/en/index.rst

 Features
 --------

-- Two separate independent firmware binaries generated at build time
+- Two separate independent firmware binaries generated at build time.
 - Protected application contains operating system, networking stack, device drivers and hence does bulk of the heavy lifting.
-Developers can add any custom modules to the protected application as per their needs
+Developers can add any custom modules to the protected application as per their needs.
 - User application is very thin.
-It typically implements the business logic, and it avails of the various services by primarily using the system call based interface exposed by the protected app
+It typically implements the business logic, and it avails of the various services by primarily using the system call based interface exposed by the protected app.
-- The protected app can configure the entire memory space and peripheral access at run-time, based on the requirement
+- The protected app can configure the entire memory space and peripheral access at run-time, based on the requirement.
-- Any exception within the user application does not hamper the functionality of the protected app
+- Any exception within the user application does not hamper the functionality of the protected app.
 - The user-kernel boundary is configurable.
-Developers can move certain modules within or outside the kernel space easily
+Developers can move certain modules within or outside the kernel space easily.

 Future Work
 -----------